Since ancient times, people have used oils to condition, heal and treat skin disorders.

 Water itself is NOT considered an humectant but it does function as one when using facial oils correctly ....

 "Occlusive" oils form a protective barrier on your skin helping to maintain the primary "tight junction" function mentioned above.
 Occlusive rich oils are very nourishing to our skin and work by trapping existing moisture in, not by adding it as noted above, that is the job of the humectant.
 Occlusive oils work well for those with normal to dry skin by helping retain moisture already present but can cause problems for those with very dry or dehydrated skin.
-It is important to note that if your skin is dehydrated applying an occlusive oil is not actually adding moisture back into your skin (unless you are applying them correctly)
+It is important to note that if your skin is dehydrated applying an occlusive oil is not actually adding moisture back into your skin.

 THE ROLE OF H20: DEWY SOFT OR GREASY?
 IT'S ALL ABOUT THIS ONE VITAL STEP!